 Parameter Description Allow ActiveX Connections Yes allows the ActiveX control to function.
 No prevents any ActiveX communication to the Terminal, which includes the default Remote Desktop Server to Terminal access.
-Yes allows other Remote Desktop Server sessions and PCs to communicate to the Terminal with the ActiveX functions.
+Only Allow Connections from Session Yes allows other Remote Desktop Server sessions and PCs to communicate to the Terminal with the ActiveX functions.
 No restricts communication to that between the Terminal and a session on the Remote Desktop Server belonging to the Terminal, provided that Allow ActiveX Connections is set to Yes.